uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 See ChangeLog for changes to this version.

 == ChangeLog ==
+= 2.1.3 =
+* New: Weaver Xtreme now requires WP 4.5 - seriously, you should not run old versions of WP!
+* Fix: show per post options for custom post types now works correctly
+* New: support for showing widget areas on browser Print operation

 = 2.1.2 -
 * Change: The Per Page options for the RAW page template now show only those options related to the RAW template.